Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Future Work

 \section{Future Work}

-\modelname{} was studied in the context of pixel-space diffusion models but future works could investigate applying \modelname{} in a latent diffusion setup to increase efficiency further and achieve multi-megapixel image resolutions, or apply orthogonal tricks such as self-conditioning \cite{jabri2023rin} or progressive training \cite{sauer2022styleganxl} to improve the quality of generated samples further.
+\modelname{} provides a basis for further research into efficient high-resolution image synthesis.
+While we only focus on unconditional and class-conditional image synthesis, \modelname{} is likely well-suited to enhancing efficiency and performance in other generative tasks like super-resolution, text-to-image generation and other modalities such as audio and video, especially with architecture scaling.
+This work studied \modelname{} in the context of pixel-space diffusion models but future works could investigate applying \modelname{} in a latent diffusion setup to increase efficiency further and achieve multi-megapixel image resolutions, or apply orthogonal tricks such as self-conditioning \cite{jabri2023rin} or progressive training \cite{sauer2022styleganxl} to improve the quality of generated samples further.

-While the results for our large-scale ImageNet training presented in \cref{sec:large_scale_imagenet} are promising and perform competitively to many state-of-the-art architectures, we expect that substantial further improvements are possible with hyperparameter tuning and architecture scaling.
-Future work could explore how to fully realize the potential of this architecture.
+Our large-scale ImageNet experiment (see \cref{sec:large_scale_imagenet}) shows promise, competing with many state-of-the-art architectures.
+Future work could realize the potential of \modelname{} with hyperparameter tuning, architecture scaling, and recent practices \cite{karras2023edm2}.

-Our architecture with local attention blocks could also be useful for efficient diffusion superresolution and diffusion VAE feature decoding models: if all levels are set to perform local attention only (global attention blocks should not be necessary as the global structure is already present in the samples for these applications), one can train efficient transformer-based models that can scale to arbitrary resolutions.
+Our architecture with local attention blocks could enable efficient diffusion superresolution and diffusion VAE feature decoding models: if all levels are set to perform local attention only (global attention blocks should not be necessary as the global structure is already present in the samples for these applications), one can train efficient transformer-based models that can scale to arbitrary resolutions.